ManmithaPatya/Manmitha-Patya-Portfolio/CritiqueByDesign.md

 Perceptability is measured based on the ease with with the information and the graphic can be assimilated by the viewer.
 This is measured on a scale from Unclear and difficult to Clear and easy.
 In this graphic, the presence of a color scheme for various buckets of data on the lower left corner and the presence of a scale on the lower right hand corner makes it difficult to keep up with the main representation.
 Once has to move back and forth from the legends to the main graphic which reduces preceptability.
 The repeated use of '$' and 'K' is also redundant.

 **Truthfulness**
+Truthfulness talks about the accuracy and the validity of the data.
+It is measured on a scale from Inaccurate and/or invalid to Accurate and valid.
+The date here is represented on sub-segments of sections of a pie.
+This means that the areas of each subsection will not be the same.
+Hence, the representation on the graphic is not accurately related to the amount of wage that is being represented.
+In addition to this, we can see on the lower right hand corner that each sub-segment represente increments of $10,000.
+However, the last sub-segment represents the data in an increment of $20,000.
+This makes me question the accuracy of the representation and the justice it does to the actual data.

 **Intuitiveness**